CptMeh/TREE-Visualisation/README.md

 # TREE-Visualisation
 A visualisation applet in form of an interactive map of switzerland for the TREE study.

-# Beginners Guide fpr running the applet on your PC
+# Beginners Guide for running the applet on your PC
 This is a guide on how to open and look at the Visualisation for people who are unfamilliar with GitHub and programming.

 ### Step 1: Download the files